Central Park Tower: Site

-Central Park Tower is in the Midtown Manhattan neighborhood of New York City, just south of Columbus Circle, on the east side of Broadway between 57th Street to the south and 58th Street to the north.
-It is one block south of Central Park.
+Central Park Tower is in the Midtown Manhattan neighborhood of New York City, United States.
+It is on the east side of Broadway between 57th Street to the south and 58th Street to the north.
+It is one block south of Central Park and Columbus Circle.
 The northwestern corner of the building abuts 1790 Broadway, while the southwestern corner is adjacent to 1776 Broadway.
 Central Park Tower is also near 240 Central Park South and 220 Central Park South to the north; the American Fine Arts Society (also known as the Art Students League of New York building) and the Osborne apartment building to the east; and 224 West 57th Street and 218 West 57th Street (the former American Society of Civil Engineers clubhouse) to the south.

 Central Park Tower is one of several major developments around 57th Street and Central Park that are collectively dubbed Billionaires' Row by the media.
 Other buildings along Billionaires' Row include 432 Park Avenue four blocks east, 111 West 57th Street and One57 one block east, and the adjacent 220 Central Park South.

 Former buildings

 In the 20th century, the area was part of Manhattan's "Automobile Row", a stretch of Broadway extending mainly between Times Square at 42nd Street and Sherman Square at 72nd Street.
 Before the first decade of the 20th century, the area was occupied mostly by equestrian industries and was described by The New York Times as "thoroughly lifeless".
 By 1907, the Times characterized this section of Broadway as having "almost a solid line of motor vehicle signs all the way from Times Square to Sherman Square".
 In the late 1900s and early 1910s, several large automobile showrooms, stores, and garages were built on Broadway, including the United States Rubber Company building at 5 Columbus Circle and the Demarest and Peerless Company showrooms at 224 West 57th Street.

 On the western side of the building's base is the 12-story facade of the former 1780 Broadway, which formerly contained the B. F. Goodrich Company showroom.
 There was also an 8-story building at 225 West 57th Street, which contained the Stoddard-Dayton showroom.
-Both structures were built in 1909 to designs by Howard Van Doren Shaw.
-1780 Broadway was one of the most visible buildings on Automobile Row because of the site's elevated topography, and was leased to various automotive firms during the early 20th century.
-Goodrich came to own both 1780 Broadway and 225 West 57th Street, but by the time the company sold the structures in 1928, they were collectively called the "Goodrich Building".
-A single-story annex was built for the Lincoln Art Theatre in 1962–1964, and the Goodrich Building became a supermarket in the 1990s before being acquired by Extell in 2006.
-In addition, the Hard Rock Cafe and Broadway Dance Center occupied the structure at 221 West 57th Street before that building was purchased by Central Park Tower's developer, the Extell Development Company, in 2006.
+Both structures were built in 1909 to designs by Howard Van Doren Shaw, and they shared a freight elevator.
+1780 Broadway was one of the most visible buildings on Automobile Row because of the site's elevated topography, and it was leased to various automotive firms during the early 20th century.
+Goodrich came to own both 1780 Broadway and 225 West 57th Street; when the company sold the structures in 1928, they were collectively called the "Goodrich Building".
+A single-story annex was built for the Lincoln Art Theatre in 1962–1964, and the Goodrich Building became a supermarket in the 1990s before being acquired by Central Park Tower's developer, the Extell Development Company, in 2006.
+In addition, the Hard Rock Cafe and Broadway Dance Center occupied the structure at 221 West 57th Street before that building was purchased by Extell, also in 2006.